knative/serving/docs/scaling/SYSTEM.md

 user-container in **each user pod**.
 Each request sent to an instance of the application is going via the queue-proxy first, hence the “proxy” in its name.

-The queue-proxy’s main purpose is to **measure** and **limit concurrency** to the user’s application.
-If a revision defines a concurrency limit of 5, the queue-proxy makes sure that no more than 5 requests reach the application’s instance at once.
+The queue-proxy's main purpose is to **measure** and **limit concurrency** to the user's application.
+If a revision defines a concurrency limit of 5, the queue-proxy makes sure that no more than 5 requests reach the application's instance at once.
 If there are more requests being sent to it than that, it will queue them locally, hence the “queue” in its name.
 The queue-proxy also measures the incoming request load and reports the **average concurrency** and **requests